Bounded Languages Described by GF(2)-grammars: Conclusion

-Understanding, how are our methods related to the analytic methods of Flajolet~\cite{flajolet}, is another interesting question.
+Understanding how our methods relate to the analytic methods of Flajolet~\cite{flajolet}, is another interesting question.
 One can see Theorem~\ref{unary-alphabet} as an alternative formulation of Christol's theorem~\cite{christol} for $\F$ specifically, that involves GF(2)-grammars instead of 2-automatic sequences on the ``combinatorial side''.
-Then, Christol's theorem can be seen as a finite field analogue of Chomsky-Schützenberger enumeration theorem, because both relate counting properties of different grammar families to algebraic power series over fields by ``remembering'' only the length of the word, but nothing else: \begin{oldtheorem} [Chomsky-Schützenberger enumeration theorem~\cite{unambiguous-algebraic}] If $L$ is a language described by an unambiguous grammar, and $a_k$ is the number of words of length $k$ in $L$, then the power series $\sum\limits_{k=0}^{+\infty} a_k x^k$ is algebraic over $\Q[x]$. \end{oldtheorem} \begin{oldtheorem} [Christol's theorem for $\F$~\cite{christol, grammars-gf2}; usually not stated this way] If $L$ is a language described by a GF(2)-grammar, and $a_k$ is the number of words of length $k$ in $L$, then the power series $\sum\limits_{k=0}^{+\infty} (a_k \bmod 2) \cdot x^k$ is algebraic over $\F[x]$. \end{oldtheorem} \begin{rem} Technically speaking, Theorem~\ref{christol-as-grammars} is much weaker than Christol's theorem, because it is stated in only one direction (and the easier one to boot).
+Then, Christol's theorem can be seen as a finite field analogue of Chomsky-Schutzenberger enumeration theorem, because both relate counting properties of different grammar families to algebraic power series over fields by ``remembering'' only the length of the string, but nothing else: \begin{oldtheorem} [Chomsky-Schutzenberger enumeration theorem~\cite{unambiguous-algebraic}] If $L$ is a language described by an unambiguous grammar, and $a_k$ is the number of strings of length $k$ in $L$, then the power series $\sum\limits_{k=0}^{+\infty} a_k x^k$ is algebraic over $\Q[x]$. \end{oldtheorem} \begin{oldtheorem}[Christol's theorem for $\F$~\cite{christol, grammars-gf2}; usually not stated this way] If $L$ is a language described by a GF(2)-grammar, and $a_k$ is the number of strings of length $k$ in $L$, then the power series $\sum\limits_{k=0}^{+\infty} (a_k \bmod 2) \cdot x^k$ is algebraic over $\F[x]$. \end{oldtheorem} \begin{rem} Technically speaking, Theorem~\ref{christol-as-grammars} is much weaker than Christol's theorem, because it is stated in only one direction (and the easier one to boot).
 I wanted to highlight the similarity between Theorems~\ref{unamb-gen-func} and~\ref{christol-as-grammars}, so I intentionally avoided stating the converse implication in Theorem~\ref{christol-as-grammars}. \end{rem}

-This gives us some hope that our methods can be at least partially transfered to the analytic setting.
+This similarity gives us some hope that our methods can be at least partially transferred to the analytic setting.
 Moreover, a lot (though not all) of the arguments used in our work can be modified to work over an arbitrary field.